mariaVozdvizenski/music-wellness-app/README.md

 2. Move to the *music-wellness-frontend* folder
 3. To install the needed packages and libraries run `npm install`
 4. Run the following command `npm start`

+## Database

+This application is connected to a remote MySQL database.
+If there are any problems with it, please use an in-memory database instead.
+The instructions for switching to an in-memory database are written below
+1. Go to `music-wellness-backend/WebApp/appsettings.json`
+2. Change the value of "UseInMemoryDb" from `false` to `true`

+## Technical stack
+### Backend
+* .NET 5
+* Entity Framework Core
+* MySQL

+### Frontend
+* ReactJS
+* npm
+* Node

+## Repository structure

+Both frontend (*music-wellness-frontend*) and backend (*music-wellness-backend*) parts of the application can be found in this repository.